 Saltfish and fungi (pronounced foon-ji) is the Antiguan national dish.
 Fungi is an Antiguan version of polenta or grits, made by forming a cornmeal and okra paste into balls.
 A staple in the Antiguan diet, fungi is frequently served with stews and meats.
 Saltfish, a salt-cured and flaked white fish, is one of the favored pairings for fungi.

-This is stick-to-your-ribs, homestyle Antiguan cuisine and, if you want to try it, head to Suga Beez in St. John’s.
-Owner Abena Straker serves up traditional Antiguan dishes with a short, simple menu that changes daily.
-Locals enjoy the meals they grew up eating, like black-eyed pea rice, chop-up (chopped and stewed spinach, okra, and eggplant), conch water (salty broth with conch meat), and the all-important saltfish and fungi.
-The restaurant even offers vegetarian options for the local Rastafarian population, making it a great spot for vegetarian travelers to eat a tasty, locally-loved meal.
+This is stick-to-your-ribs, homestyle Antiguan cuisine and, if you want to try it, head to Millers By the Sea in St. John’s.
+Featuring superb beachside facilities, amazing local cuisine, and a thriving nightlife scene all year long, Millers By the Sea is a little off the beaten path directly on the shores of Fort Bay.
+Here, locals enjoy the meals they grew up eating, like black-eyed pea rice, chop-up (chopped and stewed spinach, okra, and eggplant), conch water (salty broth with conch meat), and the all-important saltfish and fungi.

 Ducana is an Antiguan sweet potato recipe, made by wrapping grated sweet potatoes and coconut in a banana leaf and then steaming the dumpling.
 Similar in texture to a tamale, the ducana is slightly sweet and spicy, a perfect complement to saltfish or conch.